singpass/Android-Singpass-in-app-browser-login-demo/ReadMe.md

 | Opera Web browser                                                                                            | DuckDuckGo Browser                                                                                             |
 |--------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | <img src="CCT_Screenshots/Opera_Web_Browser.png" alt="Opera Web browser" width="270px" height="480px"></img> | <img src="CCT_Screenshots/DuckDuckGo_Browser.png" alt="DuckDuckGo browser" width="240px" height="480px"></img> |

+## Known issues

+- As of 26th May 2023 we are seeing a bug on the `Microsoft Edge v113.0.1774.63` affecting app linking, where fallback url will be open mistakenly when launching Singpass app on QR code click.
+Please refer to [this](#Create-the-OAuth-authorization-service) to see how restrict specific browsers usage.
+- As of 9th June 2023 we are seeing a bug on the `Samsung Internet Browser v21.0.0.41` affecting app linking where customs tabs from Samsung Internet browser will close itself when launching Singpass app after clicking on QR code.
+Please refer to [this](#Create-the-OAuth-authorization-service) to see how restrict specific browsers usage

 ## Polling